 How to Import PST to Excel Spreadsheet?

-Why Do Users Convert PST File to Excel?
+Why Do Users Import PST to Excel Spreadsheet?

-Outlook PST files store emails, contacts, calendars, and other mailbox data.
-While Outlook is great for communication, it’s not ideal for data analysis.
+Outlook PST files store emails, contacts, calendars, and other mailbox items, but they are not ideal for data analysis or sharing.
+Excel, on the other hand, gives you flexibility and control.

 Excel gives you full control over your data that PST files don’t offer on their own.